Reassigning Posts To Another User

-(Table Of Posts – Author column)
+(WordPress Table Of Posts – Author column)

 (List of posts filtered by Author)

-Select ‘Edit’ from the Bulk Actions drop-down menu (1) and click Apply (2) …
+Select ‘Edit’ from the Bulk Actions drop menu (1) and click Apply (2) …

-Changing Individual Post Authorship In WordPress
+Changing Authors For Individual Posts In WordPress

-To change the post author for a single post item, select the item from your Table of Posts and click on the ‘Quick Edit’ link …
+To change post authorship for an individual post item, select the post from your Table of Posts and click on Quick Edit …

 (Click on the ‘Quick Edit’ link)

-(Quick Edit: options – Author menu)
+(Inline editor section – Author menu)

-(WP Table of Posts – Author column)
+(Posts screen: Table of Posts – Author column)

-(Boxes – Author option)
+(Screen Options: Boxes – Author option)

 (‘Author’ drop menu)